Oct 10, 2024

 The Bachelor of Arts (BA) in Anthropology is the study of the complete human experience- past, present, and future.
 Success in the 21st century requires an understanding of cultural diversity and evolutionary foundations of human behavior and biology within an increasingly interconnected and interdependent world.
 Anthropology is especially well suited to provide this perspective through its holistic approach to understanding humanity across time and space.
 The UNLV Department of Anthropology is committed to academic research and scholarship, the public interest, and graduate and undergraduate education in pursuit of this goal.
 With a comprehensive and well-integrated curriculum, we are committed to teaching and training students in a way that balances methodological and theoretical approaches in anthropology.
 Our department also significantly contributes to the mission of the university by offering courses and research programs that are relevant both locally and globally, and by providing an understanding of our shared humanity while acknowledging the remarkable diversity of human cultures around the world.

-Please see the UNLV College of Liberal Arts, Anthropology web page at www.unlv.edu/anthro/ for information about department programs, faculty and facilities.
-Degree worksheets and 4/5 year plan for the major are available at www.unlv.edu/degree/ba-anthropology.
+Please see the UNLV College of Liberal Arts, Department of Anthropology web page for information about department programs, faculty and facilities.
+Degree worksheets and 4/5 year plan for the major are available on the UNLV Degrees Directory.

 Learning Objectives